Udo Lindenberg

-Udo Lindenberg (born 17 May 1946) is a German singer, drummer, and composer.
+Udo Lindenberg (born 17 May 1946) is a German singer, composer, and painter.

 Career

 Lindenberg started his musical career as a drummer.
 In 1969, he founded his first band Free Orbit, and also appeared as a studio and guest musician (with Michael Naura, Knut Kiesewetter).
 In 1970, he collaborated as a drummer with jazz saxophonist Klaus Doldinger in Munich.
 In 1971 Passport, a band founded by Doldinger, released its first album, with Lindenberg on drums.
 He also played drums for the theme music for the German TV series Tatort.
 The first LP by the jazz rock group Emergency was released in 1971, but met with little commercial success.

 The LP Lindenberg (also 1971, sung in English, with Steffi Stephan on bass) was likewise unsuccessful.
 In the following year, the first LP in German was released: Daumen im Wind (produced by Lindenberg and Thomas Kukuck, who also co-produced Lindenberg's next five albums), featuring the single "Hoch im Norden", which became a radio hit in northern Germany.
 The year 1973 brought a breakthrough with the album Andrea Doria and the singles "Alles klar auf der Andrea Doria" and "Cello".
 With over 100,000 copies sold, Lindenberg quickly received the largest record deal of any German-language musician up to that time.
 Lindenberg was earning a special place in the new German-language music of the 1970s, finding a niche between internationally oriented Krautrock and mainstream pop music of the Schlager variety.
 German-language rock had previously been confined to predominantly political message bands whose music was directed at a narrow audience.

 Lindenberg's brash style, everyday subject matter ("Bei Onkel Pö…") and his feel for language were an unprecedented combination in German-language music.
 His pioneering work helped other artists such as Stefan Waggershausen and Marius Müller-Westernhagen get record deals of their own.
 In 1973, Lindenberg first went on tour with his Panikorchester (Panic Orchestra).

 1976 was one of Lindenberg's most productive years.
 Besides the LP Galaxo Gang, he also released a record under the name Das Waldemar Wunderbar Syndicat (I make you feel good), a first Best of Panik Udo and the first in a series of foreign-language releases, No Panic, on which Lindenberg translated his songs into English.
 In the same year (and on another LP: Sister King Kong) with the song "Rock 'n' Roll Arena in Jena", Lindenberg first mentioned a Panic Orchestra tour of the GDR.
 In 1976, Lindenberg discovered Ulla Meinecke and produced her first two albums.
 She was a guest artist and co-author of the 1977 LP Panische Nächte (Panic Nights) and the 1978 Dröhnland Symphonie.
 On Lindenbergs Rock Revue (1978), Lindenberg and Horst Königstein "Germanized" rock classics from Little Richard to The Beatles and The Rolling Stones, and went on a big tour.
 The number 1 hit "We Gotta Get out of This Place" was also released with German lyrics.